GL7526/maplepapyrus/README.md

 <br>
 However, there's also a chance that the user is willing to take risks, no matter what.
 An example of this is if someone rolls something like (1+16)\*15.
 <br>
+Their current outcome would be 255.
+If they reroll, they can either get the same value, 256, or 31.
+Logically, it would make sense to keep their current outcome because the potential loss greatly outweighs how much they can gain.
+However, for someone who may want to gamble for any potential gain, they can, and will reroll.
+Therefore, it may be better to have four different recommendations in the script.
 <!-- write out the values. increase of only 1 vs loss of ___ etc -->

 # **Work In Progress**